Primary Health Network (PHN)

 Jurisdiction-specific notes:

-• In Queensland, the level of cannabis reported as the principal drug of concern is a result of police and illicit drug court diversion programs operating in the state.
+- In Queensland, the proportion of cannabis episodes reported as the principal drug of concern is a result of the Police Drug Diversion Program, Illicit Drugs Court Diversion Program and Drug and Alcohol Assessment Referral Program (DAAR) operating in the state.